Reddi Kingdom: Religion

-It was during this chaotic period in Andhra history that Prolaya Vema Reddi established the Reddi kingdom in 1325.
 The Reddi rulers patronised and protected Hinduism and its institutions.
 The Brahmins were given liberal grants by the Reddi kings and the agraharas of Brahmins were restored.
 Vedic studies were encouraged.
-The Hindu temples of Srisailam and Ahobilam were provided with more facilities.
+The Hindu temples of Srisailam, Tirumala, Vontimitta and Ahobilam were provided with more facilities.
 Prolaya Vema Reddi bestowed a number of agraharas on the Brahmins.
 He was revered by the title of Apratima-Bhudana-Parasurama.
 He commissioned major repairs to the Srisailam Mallikarjuna Swami temple, and had a flight of steps built from the Krishna River to the temple.
 The Narasimha Swamy temple at Ahobilam was built during his reign.
 He built 108 temples for Shiva.